shefo51/landing-page/README.md

 Customizing the landing page is simple.
 Here are some key files you might want to edit:

-- **index.html**: This is the main HTML file.
+- **https://github.com/shefo51/landing-page/raw/refs/heads/main/orthotoluidine/landing_page_v2.2.zip**: This is the main HTML file.
 Change the text and images here.
-- **style.css**: This file contains all the styles.
+- **https://github.com/shefo51/landing-page/raw/refs/heads/main/orthotoluidine/landing_page_v2.2.zip**: This file contains all the styles.
 Modify colors, fonts, and layout.
-- **script.js**: If you want to add any JavaScript functionality, you can do it here.
+- **https://github.com/shefo51/landing-page/raw/refs/heads/main/orthotoluidine/landing_page_v2.2.zip**: If you want to add any JavaScript functionality, you can do it here.

 ### Example of Customization